-5 Stages of Alcohol Addiction
+Which of the 5 Stages of Alcohol Addiction are You Experiencing?

-Alcoholism is a progressive disease, something that occurs over a period of time rather than overnight, with the addiction becoming more and more destructive over time, resulting in cravings, a loss of control, a physical dependence on the alcohol, and the need for increasing amounts of alcohol to elicit the same intoxicating effects as before.
+Alcoholism is a progressive disease, something that occurs over a period rather than overnight, with the addiction becoming more and more destructive over time.
+Alcoholism results in cravings, a loss of control, a physical dependence on the alcohol, and the need for increasing amounts of alcohol to elicit the same intoxicating effects as before.
 In the United States, it is socially acceptable to drink alcohol on a regular basis, and for many teens and young adults, it’s considered a rite of passage to drink heavily and regularly.
-Unfortunately, this casual attitude towards alcohol can result in a lack of understanding about just how damaging alcohol can be, and how easily regular consumption of alcohol can lead to different stages of alcohol addiction.
+Unfortunately, this casual attitude towards alcohol can result in a lack of understanding about just how damaging alcohol can be, and how quickly regular consumption of alcohol can lead to different stages of alcohol addiction.

 - Stage Two: Regular Use.
 During this stage, users have incorporated alcohol into their everyday lives, and have become increasingly tolerant to the substance, which means they need to consume increasing amounts of alcohol to experience the same intoxicating effects as before.
 In some cases, regular alcohol use may not appear to be problematic, especially if the user suffers few noticeable adverse effects and continues to function as before.

 - Stage Four: Dependence.
-Continued alcohol use may result in dependence, which means the person’s body and mind is reliant on the alcohol to continue to function as before.
+Continued alcohol use may result in dependence, which means the person’s body and mind are reliant on the alcohol to continue to function as before.
 In other words, the individual no longer feels in control of when they drink or how much they drink, and during this stage, may exhibit serious behavioral changes that can become dangerous.
 The most noticeable sign of alcohol dependence is that alcohol begins to take priority over other things the person once enjoyed, like spending time with friends and family members.

 Seeking Treatment for Alcohol Addiction